clientagency/client.theme/README.md

 ## Intro

-Boilerplate theme for Wordpress using Bootstrap 4.
-Clear, no fuss code with essential functions in separate files.
+Simple starting theme for Wordpress with Bootstrap 4.
+Very light boilerplate theme that gets new projects started quick.
+Made at client.studio

 ## Issues

-Report issues in github repository [issue tracker](https://github.com/clientagency/client.theme/issues).
+Report issues in Github repository [issue tracker](https://github.com/clientagency/client.theme/issues).
 We are glad for any sort of feedback.

 ## Contribution